shaadcode/Nextjs-Frontend-Boilerplate/README.md

 pnpm dev
 ```

+---

+## 🛠️ Using capabilities in the project

+My boilerplate has built-in capabilities that are either completely independent or are a combination of existing libraries.
+These capabilities can be very useful and speed up development several times.

 ### Creating a new feature for the website

 Instead of manually creating the files and folders needed for a new feature, you can use our CLI tool.
 Just specify the name of the feature, then select the files and folders you need.
 Everything will be generated automatically.